glpsch/the-place-back-end/README.md

 1. Download the latest version
 2. Unpack in a chosen directory
-3. Open the directory from a terminal and install npm:
+3. Open the directory from a terminal and install npm dependencies:
     ```
     $ npm install
     ```